How to Install and Configure VNC on CentOS 7

 Creating a Systemd unit file

-We’ll create a systemd unit file which will enable us to easily start, stop, and restart the VNC service as needed, same as any other systemd service.
+We’ll create a systemd unit file that will enable us to easily start, stop, and restart the VNC service as needed, same as any other systemd service.

-Open the file with your text editor and replace
+Open the file with your text editor, edit the lines highlighted in yellow and replace “linuxize” with your actual username:

 Save and close the file.
 Notify systemd that we created a new unit file with: